ec-europa/platform-dev/UPGRADING.md

  Once the upgrade is complete, CEM needs to be informed that the "website_identifier" value must be set.
+ In order to communicate this to CEM, please create a ticket in MULTISITE and assign it to user "Support SMT Jira".

 ## Manual check